taktak-hi/Deep-Learning-Specialization/README.md

 ## 2. [**Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization**](https://www.coursera.org/learn/deep-neural-network/home/welcome)

-* After 3 weeks, you will:
+* This course will teach you the "magic" of getting deep learning to work well.
+You will also learn TensorFlow.
+After 3 weeks, you will:
    * Understand industry best-practices for building deep learning applications.
    * Be able to effectively use the common neural network "tricks", **including initialization, L2 and dropout regularization, Batch normalization, gradient checking**.
    * Be able to implement and apply a variety of optimization algorithms, such as **mini-batch gradient descent, Momentum, RMSprop and Adam**, and check for their convergence.